xushoukai/GDFQ/README.md

 <br/>

 ## Acknowledgments
-This work was partially supported by Key-Area Research and Development Program of Guangdong Province (2019B010155002, 2018B010107001, 2019B010155-001), National Natural Science Foundation of China(NSFC) 61836003 (key project), 2017ZT07X183, Tencent AI Lab Rhino-Bird Focused Research Program (No.JR201902), Fundamental Research Funds for the Central Universities D2191240.
+This work was partially supported by the Key-Area Research and Development Program of Guangdong Province 2018B010107001, Program for Guangdong Introducing Innovative and Entrepreneurial Teams 2017ZT07X183, Fundamental Research Funds for the Central Universities D2191240.